xinnks/xns-audio-player-simple/README.md

 ### Important Note: ###

 To avoid playback and player seek issues you should make sure that where your audio files are served from are done so as a stream.
+[More Here](http://pervasivecode.blogspot.com/2012/09/currenttime-not-working-with-html5.html)